 Visual Inspection of BBD progression

-I plan to use the rating scale for BBD constructed by Adam Wild, to be consistent with Aaliyah Jason’s work in summer of 2015.
-The rating scale includes four parts to independently assess elements in the disease complex: a tree condition rating, a fungal infection rating, counts of C. fagisuga wax masses and X. betulae excretory tubes.
+I plan to use the rating scale for BBD used by Adam Wild, to be consistent with Aaliyah Jason’s work in summer of 2015.
+The rating scale includes a tree condition rating, a fungal infection rating, and counts of C. fagisuga wax masses and X. betulae excretory tubes.